LN7650/DSProjects/README.md

 File Descriptions
 Attaching the file which is used for analysis- I have used Python 2 as this is what I have installed in my PC.
 It also includes the results of the analysis as well.

+File Descriptions
+The notebook available here showcases work related to the above questions.
+Results
+Main findings of the code is also attached.
+Licensing, Authors, Acknowledgements
+I got the dataset from Kaggle